HussainiMD/Email_Auth_Protected_Routes_Tanstack_Query/readme.md

  - Include @babel/preset-react inside my babel config
  - npm i -D @testing-library/jest-dom

+# Mock Backend APIs
+We are using a npm package called "json-server" to mock the backend api.
+It works exactly like any other backend CRUD apis except that it runs locally

-Under API folder, we have server file, which is intended to start a mock server supporting registraion, login and posts api node server.js
+Under API folder, we have server file, which is intended to start a mock server supporting registraion, login and posts api work flows.

+To run the mock server go to "src" then to "api" folder and run this command

+node server.js

 curl -X POST -H "Content-Type: application/json" -d "{\"username\":\"testuser\",\"password\":\"password123\"}" http://localhost:3000/auth/register